Their Satanic Majesties Request: Title and packaging

-The working title of the album was Cosmic Christmas, or The Rolling Stones' Cosmic Christmas – in the hidden coda titled "Cosmic Christmas" (following "Sing This All Together (See What Happens)"), Wyman says in a slowed-down voice: "We wish you a merry Christmas, we wish you a merry Christmas, and a happy New Year!'"
+The working title of the album was Cosmic Christmas, or The Rolling Stones' Cosmic Christmas – in the hidden coda titled "Cosmic Christmas" (following "Sing This All Together (See What Happens)"), a slowed-down version of the tune "We Wish You a Merry Christmas" is played on an oscillator.
 The album was released in South Africa and the Philippines as The Stones Are Rolling because of the word "Satanic" in the title.

 One proposed cover, a photograph of Jagger naked on a cross, was scrapped by the record company for being "in bad taste".
 The initial LP of the album featured a three-dimensional picture of the band on the cover by photographer Michael Cooper.
-When viewed in a certain way, the lenticular image shows the band members' faces turning towards each other with the exception of Jagger, whose hands appear crossed in front of him.
-Looking closely on its cover, one can see the faces of each of the four Beatles, reportedly a response to the Beatles' inclusion of a Shirley Temple doll wearing a "Welcome the Rolling Stones" sweater on the cover of Sgt.
+When viewed in a certain way, the lenticular image shows the band members' faces turning towards each other, with the exception of Jagger, whose hands appear crossed in front of him.
+Looking closely at its cover, one can see the faces of each of the four Beatles, reportedly a response to the Beatles' inclusion of a Shirley Temple doll wearing a "Welcome the Rolling Stones" sweater on the cover of Sgt.
 Pepper.
-Later editions replaced the glued-on three-dimensional image with a photograph, due to high production costs.
+Later editions replaced the glued-on three-dimensional image with a photograph due to high production costs.
 A limited edition LP version in the 1980s reprinted the original 3D cover design; immediately following the reissue, it was claimed that the master materials for reprinting the 3D cover were intentionally destroyed, implying that faithful recreations of the cover would no longer be possible, but this has since been proven false by numerous re-issues.
-The 3D album cover was featured, although shrunk down, for the Japanese SHM-CD release in 2010.
+The lenticular album cover was featured, although shrunk down, for a (Japanese) SHM-CD release in 2008.